Ingole712521/Candy-crush-Docker/README.md

-It looks like you've outlined the steps to build, run, and deploy a Dockerized application using GitHub Actions.
-Let's organize these steps into a proper README file for your GitHub repository:

----

 # Candy Crush Docker Deployment

 This repository contains the source code and deployment instructions for the Candy Crush application using Docker and AWS ECS.